 Wishing you all lots of prosperity for 2011!

-This recipe came from Sugar, Nutmeg\'s sister in-law.
-She had convinced a local Italian restaurant to part with their secret.
-You can play with the ingredients to your taste.
-NOTE: the original recipe called for carrot instead of zucchini, so feel free to experiment.
+the original recipe called for carrot instead of zucchini, so feel free to experiment.
 It also called for three tablespoons of marscapone, which we did not have and likely would be a yummy addition.

-- 1 tablespoon Olive Oil good quailty
+- 1 tablespoon Olive Oil good quality

 - 1 whole Zucchini finely grated